Herrenhausen-Stöcken

 Herrenhausen-Stöcken (/de/; Eastphalian: Herrnhusen) is a borough of the German city of Hanover, northwest of the city centre.
 In 2020 it had a population of 37,543.
-It consists of the quarters Burg, Herrenhausen, Ledeburg, Leinhausen, Marienwerder and Stöcken.
+It consists of the quarters Burg, Herrenhausen, Ledeburg, Leinhausen, Marienwerder, Nordhafen and Stöcken.

 Industries include Johnson Controls (spun off from VARTA) and Herrenhäuser Brewery founded in 1868.
 Places of worship include the Herrenhäuser Kirche.